 CONGRESSMAN LIEU CALLS FOR FEDERAL BAN ON GAY CONVERSION THERAPY

 Today, Congressman Ted W. Lieu (D-Los Angeles) released the following statement calling for a federal ban on gay conversion therapy.
 While serving in the California State Senate, Lieu was the author of S.B.
-1172, which forbade gay conversion therapy for minors.
-The bill was signed into law by Governor Jerry Brown in October 2012, making California the first state in the nation to officially ban this dangerous practice.
+1172, S.B.
+1172, which prohibited mental health providers from providing conversion therapy to minors.
+The bill was signed into law by Governor Jerry Brown in September 2012, making California the first state in the nation to officially ban this dangerous practice.

 “So-called gay conversion therapy, which seeks to change an individual’s sexual orientation or gender identity, is a dangerous but often overlooked form of discrimination against LGBT Americans,” said Congressman Lieu.
 “I was elated to hear of President Obama’s support for a permanent ban.
 Conversion therapy has critical medical and ethical flaws that can be seriously damaging to the physical and mental health of those who are compelled to undergo it.
 Minors, who may not be empowered to make their own health decisions, are especially at risk.”